 On October 24, 1870, France promulgated the so-called Cremieux Decree, which granted French citizenship to the native Jews of its colony in Algeria.

-- This Day in Jewish History / Singer, actor and activist Theodore Bikel is born
+- This Day / Theodore Bikel Is Born

 “The native Jews of the departments of Algeria,” read the document in part, “are declared French citizens.
 Therefore, dating from the promulgation of the present decree, their real status and personal status will be governed by French law; all rights acquired up to this day remain inviolable.”